springtownAdmin/holboxai/README.md

 prompt = "a sports car, on a racing track, 4K" txt2img.generate_image(prompt, 5, 25)
 ```

+cfg_scale = Guidance scale is a parameter that controls how much the image generation
+            process follows the text prompt.
+The higher the value, the more the image
+            sticks to a given text input and vice-versa.
+It ranges from (1-20)

+inference_steps = Inference steps controls how many steps will be taken during this process.
+                  The higher the value, the more steps that are taken to produce the image.
+                  It ranges from (5-100)

 ### 3. Generating Insights from CSV Files
 HolboxAI also allows you to generate visual insights from CSV files.
 First, import csv_reader from holboxai.informabot, then call read_csv_file() providing the file path as its argument.
 Lastly, to generate the answer, call get_answer() with your query as the argument.
 ```sh